yli091230/DNAnexus/README.md

     The command may not function with large file, can use wdl to download file or use the [Upload Agent](https://documentation.dnanexus.com/user/objects/uploading-and-downloading-files/batch/upload-agent#uploading-a-single-file) recommended by DNAnexus (haven't try this one yet).

 ## Use DNAnexus to run workflow
 1. DNAnexus use AWS for computation job.
-By default, DNAnexus will use spot instance with small memory.
+By default, DNAnexus will use spot instance with small memory (need to confirm, can't find the documentation).
 2. To compile wdl file to workflow use `java -jar dxCompiler-2.10.4.jar compile <your_wdl_file> -project <ukb_project_id> -folder <directory_to_storage_on_DNAnexus>`.
 This will output a string "workflow-xxxx" that needed for running workflow.
 * If the `<directory_to_storage_on_DNAnexus>` does not exist, it will create for you.
 For example, /test/ folder not exist, it will create a /test/ folder under the root of your project and put the "workflow-xxxx" and other files in there.
 * Use `dx ls --brief <directory_to_storage_on_DNAnexus>` to check workflow ID if forgot, `--long` flag to diplay full path and file ID.